Common Sink Sizes: How to choose the right Bathroom Sink

 - Drop-In Sizes

 Standard sink size will largely depend on your bath space and your own individual needs.
 The two most common types of sinks are round or oval designs and rectangular or square.
 Generally, round sinks are smaller and generally deeper when it comes to water height whereas rectangular sinks are larger in overall measurements but more shallow in water depth.
-Of course, this is not set in stone as custom made sinks are very affordable, giving you the freedom to pick what you want in a sink, be it more water depth or a larger surface area for washing hair or other things.

 - Standard Round Sink Sizes: Round sinks usually run around 16-20 inches in diameter with an average depth of 5-8 inches